sagecodes/intro-tableau/fremont-step-by-step.md

 ### Connect to Data Source (Fremont)

-The type of file is a Comma Seperated Value(CSV) Format.
+The type of file is a Comma Separated Value(CSV) Format.
 To open this in tableau under connect click `Text file`

 ![Connect CSV file](img/fremont/fremont_connect.png "Connect CSV file")